PCI Accreditation in 2026: What It Means and How to Prepare

 This involves identifying:

-- Systems that store or process cardholder data
+- Systems that store, process, or transmit cardholder data

-- Data flows across applications, networks, and vendors
+- Data flows across applications, networks, APIs, payment processors, and service providers

 Key outputs: